wowodeyoutiao/offline/README.md

-##a skynet demo,
+##a skynet demo, like progress quest.
-coding, do not completely.
+do not completely.
 ##run
-cd /skynet make macosx
-./skynet ./../src/config
+./run.sh